HackMGM/hackmgm-notes/meetings/20170720_general_meeting.md

   - The survey stuff is important because just having the data and app doesn't mean people are doing to use it
 - We are not a 501c and currently for the time to takes to become one it's not worth it for us
 - training goals: q: How to recruit and engage people with lesser skills
-- civic minded, send
-- action: send emails to gather new gooal #5
+- action: send emails to gather new goal #5
 - action: CFA get their coding style document and take a look at the recommendation
 - goal #8 is a dup

 #### Conclusion
-- Some goals need to be updates see action lines and AIs
+- Some goals need to be updated see action lines and AIs
 #### Action Items
 | AI | POC | Trello | GitHub |
 | ------ | ------ | ------ | ------ |